Tina Turner: Career resurgence and superstardom: 1983–2000

 In 1990, Turner embarked on her Foreign Affair European Tour, which drew in nearly four million spectators—breaking the record for a European tour that was previously set by the Rolling Stones.
-Turner released her first greatest hits compilation Simply the Best in October 1990, which sold seven million copies worldwide.
-The album is her biggest seller in the UK, where it's certified 8× Platinum with more than two million copies sold.
+In October 1991 Turner released her first greatest hits compilation Simply the Best, which sold seven million copies worldwide.
+The album is her biggest seller in the UK, where it is certified 8× Platinum with more than two million copies sold.

 In 1991, Ike & Tina Turner were inducted into the Rock and Roll Hall of Fame.
-Ike was incarcerated and Turner did not attend.
-Turner stated through her publicist that she was taking a leave of absence following her tour and she felt "emotionally unequipped to return to the U.S. and respond to the night of celebration in the manner she would want."
+Ike Turner was incarcerated at the time and Tina Turner did not attend.
+Turner stated through her publicist that she was taking a leave of absence following her tour and she felt "emotionally unequipped to return to the U.S. and respond to the night of celebration in the manner she would want".
 Phil Spector accepted the award on their behalf.

 In 1993, the semi-autobiographical film What's Love Got to Do with It was released.
 The film starred Angela Bassett as Tina Turner and Laurence Fishburne as Ike Turner; they received Best Actress and Best Actor Oscar nominations for their roles.
 While she was not heavily involved in the film, Turner contributed to the soundtrack for What's Love Got to Do with It, re-recording old songs and several new songs.
-The single "I Don't Wanna Fight" from the soundtrack was a top 10 hit in the U.S. and UK.
-Turner embarked on her What's Love?
-Tour in 1993, which visited primarily North America with a few shows in Australasia and Europe.
+The single "I Don't Wanna Fight" from the soundtrack was a top 10 hit in the US and UK.
+In 1993 Turner embarked on her What's Love?
+Tour, which visited primarily North America with a few shows in Australasia and Europe.

-Turner returned to the studio in 1995, releasing "GoldenEye", which was written by Bono and the Edge of U2 for the James Bond film GoldenEye.
-Turner released the Wildest Dreams album in 1996 accompanied by her "Wildest Dreams Tour".
-Before celebrating her 60th birthday, Turner released the dance-infused song "When the Heartache Is Over" in September 1999 as the leading single from her tenth and final solo album, Twenty Four Seven.
+In 1995, Turner returned to the studio, releasing "GoldenEye", which was written by Bono and the Edge of U2 for the James Bond film GoldenEye.
+In 1996 Turner released the Wildest Dreams album, accompanied by her "Wildest Dreams Tour".
+In September 1999, before celebrating her 60th birthday, Turner released the dance-infused song "When the Heartache Is Over" as the leading single from her tenth and final solo album, Twenty Four Seven.
 The success of the single and the following tour helped the album become certified Gold by the RIAA.
 The Twenty Four Seven Tour was the highest-grossing tour of 2000, grossing over $120 million.
-At a July 2000 concert in Zürich, Switzerland, Turner announced that she would retire at the end of the tour.
+Her two concerts at Wembley Stadium were recorded by the director David Mallet and released in the DVD One Last Time Live in Concert.
+At a July 2000 concert in Zurich, Switzerland, Turner announced that she would retire at the end of the tour.